Numecent/Automated-Packaging/README.md

     "VirtualizationSettings": {
         "DefaultDispositionLayer": 3,
         "DefaultServiceVirtualizationAction": "Register",
+		"FileDispositionLayers":{
+            "Fonts": {
+                "Path": "C:\\Windows\\Fonts",
+                "Layer": 1,
+                "Recurse": true
+            }
+        },
+        "RegistryDispositionLayers":{
+            "AntiMalware":{
+                "Location": "HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Microsoft Antimalware",
+                "Layer": 3,
+                "Recurse": false
+            }
+        },
         "SandboxFileExclusions": [],
         "SandboxRegistryExclusions": []
     },
 ```
 After the capture is complete, Cloudpaging Studio will use these settings in the virtualization process.
+The `DefaultDispositionLayer` will be used for all files and registry keys.
+For changes on specific files or registry keys, the `FileDispositionLayers` or `RegistryDispositionLayers` can be used to set the desired layer.
+If a new file or registry key created by the application should be outside of the sandbox and directly to the system, then the `SandboxFileExclusions` and `SandboxRegistryExclusions` can be set.

 **SecurityOverrideSettings**
 ```